PX4/PX4-user_guide/en/frames_multicopter/spedix_s250_pixracer.md

 ## Mounting and Wiring

 Connect GPS and the Wifi module as shown in the [Pixracer instructions](../flight_controller/pixracer.md).

-Connect the four motors in the layout and order as shown below, so the MAIN1 connector should connect to motor 1, and so on.
+Connect the motors in the layout and order defined in the [Airframe Reference](../airframes/airframe_reference.md#quadrotor-asymmetric), and as reproduced below.

 <div>
 <img src="../../assets/airframes/types/AirframeUnknown.svg" width="29%" style="max-height: 180px;"/>